The jaw is one of the most highly used joints in the human body and is often injured, creating the need for JAMSS.

 Members of the orofacial pain community are working to develop training programs for frontline dental and medical providers per these recommendations:

-“Diagnostic tools and resources for TMDs should be improved for the initial assessment by primary care clinicians and dentists, and for referrals to specialists as needed.
-These efforts should include the development of decision criteria for risk stratification to aid in identifying patients who are likely to escalate from self-limiting and localized symptoms to a systemic pain condition and then to high-impact pain.”
+“Diagnostic tools and resources for TMDs should be improved for the initial assessment by primary care clinicians and dentists, and for referrals to specialists, as needed.
+These efforts should include the development of decision criteria for risk stratification to aid in identifying patients who are likely to escalate from self-limiting and localized symptoms to a systemic pain condition and then to high-impact pain.” – Temporomandibular Disorders: Priorities for Research and Care

 Given that the jaw joint system is one of the most adaptive parts of the body, continuously changing with growth, age and use, promoting awareness of symptoms and oral habits and providing patient education is critical.
 In this section, we include information that can be helpful for doctors and their patients.